OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.5 Deserialization Prevention

+Conversion of data from some sort of stored or transmitted representation into actual application objects (deserialization) has historically been the cause of a variety of code injection vulnerabilities.
+It is important to perform this process carefully and safely to avoid these types of issues.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **5.5.1** | [DELETED, INCORRECT] | | | | |